-- (a) The spatial boundaries of the sourcing area for which compliance needs to be demonstrated, and on which management systems referred to in point (b) apply, including by means of geographical coordinates or parcels. - (b) Management systems applicable to the sourcing area ensuring: - (i) The legality of harvesting operations, which shall be proven by providing evidence of the compliance of harvesting with the due diligence system defined in article 6 of Regulation (EU) No 995/2010 of the European Parliament and of the Council; - (ii) That forest regeneration is carried out in a manner that at least maintains the quality and quantity of the harvested forest areas, which may be proven by providing evidence of the establishment of a new forest is in the same area within a maximum of ten years after the harvesting.
-That may be proven by using forest management plans, operational protocols, environmental impact assessments, and results of relevant compliance audits and inspections; - (iii) That forest biomass does not originate from areas designated by international or national law or by relevant competent authority for nature protection, including in wetlands and peatlands, unless there is evidence that the harvesting of the raw material activities does not interfere with the protection objectives of the designated areas.
-That may be proven by using, international and national databases, official maps, forest management plans, operational protocols, harvesting protocols, satellite imaging, environmental impact assessments, and official logging permits including conditions or restrictions ensuring that there is no conflict with the relevant nature protection objectives, and the results of relevant compliance audits and inspections; - (iv) That forest harvesting is carried out in a way that aims at least at preventing negative impacts on soil quality and biodiversity.
-This may be proven by providing evidence that, the relevant risks associated with the harvesting of forest biomass for energy production have been identified in advance, appropriate mitigation actions have been implemented, such as the following: - (1) primary forests and areas protected under 1 (b) (iii) are not degraded to or replaced by plantation forests or other wooded land; - (2) harvesting of stumps and roots is minimised;
+- (a) The spatial boundaries of the sourcing area for which compliance needs to be demonstrated, and on which management systems referred to in point (b) apply, including by means of geographical coordinates or parcels. - (b) Management systems applicable to the sourcing area ensuring:

+(i) The legality of harvesting operations, which shall be proven by providing evidence of the compliance of harvesting with the due diligence system defined in article 6 of Regulation (EU) No 995/2010 of the European Parliament and of the Council;

+(ii) That forest regeneration is carried out in a manner that at least maintains the quality and quantity of the harvested forest areas, which may be proven by providing evidence of the establishment of a new forest is in the same area within a maximum of ten years after the harvesting.
+That may be proven by using forest management plans, operational protocols, environmental impact assessments, and results of relevant compliance audits and inspections;

+(iii) That forest biomass does not originate from areas designated by international or national law or by relevant competent authority for nature protection, including in wetlands, grasslands, heathlands and peatlands, are protected with the aim of preserving biodiversity and preventing habitat destruction, unless evidence is provided that the harvesting of that raw material does not interfere with those nature protection purposes.
+That may be proven by using, international and national databases, official maps, forest management plans, operational protocols, harvesting protocols, satellite imaging, environmental impact assessments, and official logging permits including conditions or restrictions ensuring that there is no conflict with the relevant nature protection objectives, and the results of relevant compliance audits and inspections;

-KZR INiG System /11 Cracow, December 2023 Directive 2018/2001 KZR INIG System / 11 Cracow, December 2025 Directive 2018/2001
+(iv) that harvesting is carried out considering maintenance of soil quality and biodiversity in accordance with sustainable forest management principles, with the aim of preventing any adverse impact, in a way that avoids harvesting of stumps and roots, degradation of primary forests, and of old growth forests as defined in the country where the forest is located, or their conversion into plantation forests, and harvesting on vulnerable soils, that harvesting is carried out in compliance with maximum thresholds for large clear-cuts as defined in the country where the forest is located and with locally and ecologically appropriate retention thresholds for deadwood extraction and that harvesting is carried out in compliance with requirements to use logging systems that minimise any adverse impact on soil quality, including soil compaction, and on biodiversity features and habitats This may be proven by providing evidence that, the relevant risks associated with the harvesting of forest biomass for energy production have been identified in advance, appropriate mitigation actions have been implemented, such as the following:

+(1) primary forests and areas protected under 1 (b) (iii) are not degraded to or replaced by plantation forests or other wooded land;

+(2) harvesting of stumps and roots is minimised;